Space industry: History and trends

 The space industry began to develop after World War II, as rockets and then satellites entered into military arsenals, and later found civilian applications.

 It retains significant ties to the government.
-In particular, the launch industry features a significant government involvement, with some launch platforms (like the Space Shuttle) being operated by governments.
+In particular, the launch industry features a significant government involvement, with some launch platforms (such as the Space Shuttle) being operated by governments.

 In recent years, however, private spaceflight is becoming realistic, and even major government agencies, such as NASA, have begun relying on privately operated launch services.
 Some future developments of the space industry that are increasingly being considered include new services such as space tourism.

-From 2004–2013, total orbital launches by country/region were: Russia: 270, US: 181, China: 108, Europe: 59, Japan: 24, India: 19 and Brazil: 1.
+From 2004 to 2013, total orbital launches by country/region were: Russia: 270, US: 181, China: 108, Europe: 59, Japan: 24, India: 19 and Brazil: 1.

-Relevant trends in the 2008–2009 for the space industry have been described as:
+Relevant trends in the 2008–2009 for the space industry included: